Guide

 After a form goes live, the real job is not collecting responses.
 It is deciding what happens next.
 Which responses should be prioritized?
 Which ones belong with sales right now?
 Which ones should move into a nurture path?
 FORMLOVA lets that work happen inside the same conversation.
 In this guide, I will walk through a real inquiry / document request form example: summarizing responses by intent, isolating the hottest leads, and drafting a notification for the sales team.

-If you want the argument behind this workflow first, read Most Form Tools Stop at Creation -- FORMLOVA Starts After Publish before this guide.
+If you want the argument behind this workflow first, start with the parent MCP form service guide and the product thesis Most Form Tools Stop at Creation -- FORMLOVA Starts After Publish.
+For the broader workflow across auto-replies, response status, routing, data handoff, and reminders, use the FORMLOVA form automation guide.

 Start by Summarizing the Responses by Intent